 Criteria JORC Code explanation Commentary associated metals are characteristic and diagnostic Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
 If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
 The drill database at ETL contains 1,337 holes with a cumulative total depth of 32,738m.
 Assays total 32,933 samples.
-It is not practical or relevant to include these individual results to understand this report because; Ni laterite deposits are at relatively low concentrations (1.13% Ni average) and the Resource can only be represented by a compilation of large numbers of points of observations.
-For this reason, the report has described the deposit using maps of borehole locations, Ni grade isopach and thickness isopach, descriptive statistical analyses of assay results, variograms and swath plots of the data to understand the data and check its validity and variability Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
+A table of drill data is attached to this document summarizing the drill hole details as required The Resource can be also represented by a compilation of large numbers of points of observation.
+For this reason, the report has described the deposit using maps of borehole locations, diagrammatic cross-sections, descriptive statistical analyses of assay results, variograms and swath plots of the data to understand the data and check its validity and variability Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 Only assay data from the validated database were extracted for use in the compositing process.
 Composite lengths of 1m were used, which correlates with the majority of the sample length records.
 Composites were split into 4 lithologies namely; mud, limonite, saprolite and molasse conglomerate bedrock Cutting of high grades was done as required by looking at the data distribution, cumulative histogram & log probability plots.
 Metal equivalents for Nickel content were shown in the Resource table with ore grades as wet and dry tons Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 Vertical drilling provides good representation of the deposit geometry and depth and reasonably assumed to represent true thickness, 1m core and assay sampling procedures were sufficient to provide accurate wellsite observations and reconciliation of logs Mineralization is basically horizontally orientated Total depths of drilling were guided by the interpretation of the Ultra GPR surfaces to target at least 2-3m of bedrock was intersected at the end of each hole Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Diagrams, maps, sections are all included in the body of the report